Singapore warns children susceptible to virus variants, shuts schools

 But the speed of Singapore’s inoculation programme is being limited by the pace of vaccine supply arrivals.
 Experts are studying whether to give one dose of the vaccine and extend the interval between shots, said Ong.

-Over a fifth of the country's population has completed the two-dose vaccination regimen with vaccines from Pfizer-BioNTech (PFE.N), (22UAy.DE) and Moderna (MRNA.O).
+Over a fifth of the country’s population has completed the two-dose vaccination regimen with vaccines from Pfizer-BioNTech, and Moderna.
 Authorities will invite people under 45 years of age to receive shots from the second half of May.

 Chan said the government is also working on plans to vaccinate children below 16 years after regulatory approval, which was being sought by Pfizer.